Social Work Careers

 • Clinical Social Worker: Clinical social workers, or sometimes referred to as licensed clinical social workers (LCSW) focus on assessments, diagnosis, treatment and prevention of mental illnesses and emotional and behavioral issues.

-• Corrections Social Worker: Social workers in corrections work to reduce recidivism by holding programs and classes for inmates in a rehabilitation setting or addressing their mental health and behavioral concerns.
+• Corrections Social Worker: Social workers in corrections work to reduce recidivism by offering rehabilitation programs and classes for inmates or addressing their mental health and behavioral concerns.

 • Disability Social Worker: Social workers who focus on disabilities know the legal rights of clients with disabilities and help families, clients and communities find services that enable independence.